EthanGunter/EthicalMatch-docs/CONTRIBUTING.md

 # EthicalMatch Documentation Contribution Guide
 *This document is incomplete.
 Check back later, or hop into the [community discord](https://discord.gg/P7qfVuqMXz) to participate in our initial discussions*

-Welcome to the EthicalMatch documentation repository!
 This document outlines how to contribute to both the technical documentation and the general resources that help the project run smoothly.
-Whether you’re a programmer or not, your contributions are essential to keeping EthicalMatch an open, inclusive, and well-documented project.
+Whether you’re a programmer or not, your contributions are essential to keeping EthicalMatch a focused, honest, and well-documented project.

-*move to beginning of tech documentation* #todo
+( #todo *move to beginning of tech documentation* )
 ## Table of Contents

 1. [Overview](#overview)